Objectives

 Overview

-• Introduce resistance as the ratio between p.d. and current for a component and secure the equation V = IR.
+• Use the resistance definition to secure the equation V = IR.

 • Model rearranging and using the equation in different forms, including unit checks.